AmirhosseinOlyaei/logseq/pages/Project 2%3A Facebook's Mobile Feed.md

 			- a new #bash tab for each line of code in #vscode
 			- `cd facebook-tailwind`
 			- Run `yarn serve:dev` to preview the project.
 			- Run `yarn watch:css` to start making changes to the tailwind styles.
-This starts the tailwind build script. a new #bash tab in #vscode. rename tabs
+This starts the tailwind build script.
+			- Rename tabs
+		-
 	- {{embed ((63c8c738-c03d-4c75-b387-0c4195a4a72c))}}
 	-
 	- Open your terminal and `cd` into your **msimbo-projects** folder